anubansal17/anubansal17.github.io/aboutme.md

 </p>

 <p class="about-text">
-<span class="fa fa-code about-icon">I am a Coder and consider myself as a true representation of Women In Tech</span>
+<span class="fa fa-code about-icon">I am a Coder and consider myself as a true representation of Women In Tech.
+You can see my programming profiles in the programming section at the top</span>
 </p>

 <p class="about-text">